badgerman/twigtechnology.com/_posts/2013-09-29-helios-first-sprint.markdown

 Investigating ALH helped me get some ideas about world coordinates sorted out, realizing that the code didn't need them, and as long as the client can draw a map, neither do the players.
-I am probably going to let players choose how they want them layed out on a per-faction basis, with a default preference for the ALH layout.
+I am probably going to let players choose how they want them laid out on a per-faction basis, with a default preference for the ALH layout.